Importing Transactions After Initial Import

 Step 1 - Determine Importing Schedule

-Before you get started, we recommend that you determine how often you will want to import transactions into Keela that are processed through another system.
 For example, some organizations might want to do a weekly import of external transactions to make sure Keela is always up to date, while others might import external transactions on a quarterly basis.

 Step 2 - Export Transactions

 Once you have an idea of your import schedule, the next step will be to export transactions from the external system that you want to import into Keela.
-See our articles on Exporting from Third Party Systems for tips on exporting from various third-party systems.

 Step 3 - Format Your Data